tannuahuja/http-status-codes/content.md

 3XX : means success with some redirection

+     300 : (multiple choices) he server offers several options for the resource, and the client must choose one.
+For example, a page could offer the user options for different languages (English, Spanish, etc.)

+     301 : means The resource has been permanently moved to a new URL.
+Future requests should use the new URL.
+Example: http://example.com redirects to http://newdomain.com

+     302 : means he resource is temporarily located at a different URL.
+The client should use the original URL for future requests.
+Example: A temporary redirection from http://example.com to http://temp.com

+300: Multiple options (e.g., language or format choices).
+301: Permanent redirection to a new URL.
+302: Temporary redirection to a new URL.

 4XX : means request is a failture are the issue with the cleint itself 5XX : means the issue with the application and the server